Last updated on September 19, 2025

 Infect decks can be very powerful, but some players might argue a little too powerful in Commander.
 The commanders listed here are some of the most popular options for infect decks, and it’s easy to see why.
 They all synergize well with the mechanic and are in the right color identities to give you good options for your 99.

 Did I miss your favorite infect commander?
-What other styles of decks work with the commanders listed here?
-Do you enjoy playing or playing against infect in commander?
+Do you want a wither commander from Lorwyn Eclipsed?
+Do you enjoy playing or playing against infect in Commander?
 Let me know in the comments or on Draftsim’s Twitter.

-Thank you for reading and I’ll see you next time!
+Thank you for reading, make healthy choices, and I’ll see you next time!

 Follow Draftsim for awesome articles and set updates: